sclorg-distgit/php-sodium/README.md

-# Package php-pecl-xdebug for Software Collections
+# Package php-sodium for Software Collections

 This repository contains sources for RPMs that are used to build Software Collections for CentOS by SCLo SIG.